Lysurus periphragmoides: Taxonomy

+Etymology

 The specific epithet periphragmoides means "fenced in all around", and refers to the latticed structure of the cap.
 The fungus is commonly known as the "stalked lattice stinkhorn" or "chambered stinkhorn".

 Description

 Immature fruiting bodies of L. periphragmoides start as round or oval "eggs" that may be up to 5 cm in diameter.
 On the underside of the egg are whitish rhizomorphs that anchor it to the substrate.
 The peridium is white to buff-colored on the external surface, and has a gelatinous layer inside.
 An egg cut in half lengthwise reveals internal layers, including a tough white outer peridium, and a thick layer of firm, translucent, gelatinous matter transversed by strands (trabeculae) of denser white tissue.
 The strands are anastomosing partitions, connecting with the peridium externally and with the bars of the receptaculum within.
 The gelatinous layer is therefore divided up into many irregular longitudinal chambers.